robrogers3/Laracastle/readme.md

 CASTLE_MODE=[evaluation|production]
 ```

 *When you are just starting out, set the CASTLE_MODE to 'evaluation'.
-Once you are ready to take action, change the CASTLE_MODE to 'production'.*
+Once you are ready to take action, change the CASTLE_MODE to 'production.'*

 ### Run the Automatic Install

-Then run this:
+To have Castle.io integrated in minutes just run this:

+**NOTE: this will CLOBBER your User class and your AppServiceProvider.**
 ```
 php artisan laracastle:install
 ```

-**NOTE: this will CLOBBER your User class and your AppServiceProvider.**

 ### Or, Install it Manually

-Next add this line to your main layouts blade file (e.g. app.blade.php) in the head section:
+Add this line to your main layouts blade file (e.g. app.blade.php) in the head section:

 ```
     @include('vendor/robrogers3/headscript/laracastle')